The answers in this section focus primarily on residential training at the Booth College of Mission in Upper Hutt.

 Cadets are usually expected to be in uniform during working hours from Monday to Friday (8 am to 6 pm) unless otherwise advised.
 This means you will need enough uniform blouses/white shirts, etc, for six days.

 Men are required to have a uniform tie.
 An approved navy cap for men is recommended (for use at civic/official public functions).
-Slide-on epaulettes (cadet trim) are provided free of charge by BMC.
+Slide-on epaulettes (cadet trim) are provided free of charge by BCM.

 One new uniform will be supplied free of charge before your commissioning.

-Cadets receive 20% discount on all goods purchased from Salvationist Resources - this includes uniforms as well as books.
+Cadets receive 20% discount on all goods purchased from Salvationist Resources.

 Cadets are required to make a contribution to help cover the cost of the full two-year course.
 This contribution is reviewed each year and is refundable on a sliding scale if a cadet withdraws from training.

 The current fee is $3,098 (GST Inc) per Cadet.
 Fees are increased each year by the fees maxima percentage set by the Government.
 For the 2024/2025 session, the contribution will likely be in the range of $3,129 to $3,253 (GST Inc) per Cadet.
 These fees are payable on entry to the Booth College of Mission.
-You are encouraged to speak to the college if this payment would be unduly difficult for you so other options may be explored
+You are encouraged to speak to the candidate department if this payment would be unduly difficult for you so other options may be explored.

-Cadets receive a modest living allowance, but this is sufficient only to cover day-to-day expenses.
-Therefore, you are strongly advised to have some personal savings to cover additional expenses such as car maintenance and insurance, dental and medical needs, holidays, personal insurance (personal items are not covered by BCM insurance), as well as any emergencies.
-Recent experience shows some cadets are able to manage with $3000 per person in reserve, while others may require $5000 or more.
+You are strongly encouraged to have some personal savings to cover additional expenses such as car maintenance and insurance, dental and medical needs, holidays, personal insurance (personal items are not covered by BCM insurance), as well as any emergencies.

 Cadets with preschool children are eligible for a Child Care Subsidy from Work and Income New Zealand (WINZ).
 This covers most of the cost of having your child/ren at William Booth Educare.
 Children from 3-5 will also be eligible for 20 hours free ECE.